cardano-foundation/CIPs/CIP-XXXX/README.md

 #### Pagination

 In CIP-30, pagination is not reliable, because there is no guarantee that the set of UTxOs does not change between calls.
-This behavior is not suitable for DeFi: consistency should be prioritized, even though it's impossible to guarantee it (due to rollbacks).
+This behavior is not suitable for DeFi: consistency should be prioritized, and pagination should be avoided.

-Stable pagination can be achieved by letting the user refer to a particular state in time from the recent past via a slot number.

 ### Methods